structurizr/structurizr.github.io/mcp-server.md

 ### Get a JSON workspace from a file

 - Parameters:
   - Filename (required)
 - Returns a Structurizr workspace

+### Inspect a JSON workspace from a file

+- Parameters:
+  - Filename (required)
+- Returns a list of inspection violations

 ### Parse a DSL file

 - Parameters:
   - Filename (required)
 - Returns a Structurizr workspace

+### Inspect a DSL file

+- Parameters:
+  - Filename (required)
+- Returns a list of inspection violations

 ### Get a single workspace from a Structurizr server

 - Parameters:
   - Structurizr server URL (required)
   - Workspace ID (required)
   - API key (not required if running the server with authentication disabled)
 - Returns a Structurizr workspace

+### Inspect a single workspace from a Structurizr server

+- Parameters:
+  - Structurizr server URL (required)
+  - Workspace ID (required)
+  - API key (not required if running the server with authentication disabled)
+- Returns a list of inspection violations

 ### Get all workspaces from a Structurizr server